Nashville, North Carolina: History

+The town was founded in 1780, and is named for Francis Nash, an officer of the North Carolina militia who died in the American Revolutionary War.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.0 sqmi, all of it land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 5,632 people, 2,284 households, and 1,423 families residing in the town.